Begonia

 Begonia nelumbiifolia (Lilypad Begonia) This species of herbaceous flowering plants produces very thick large leaves and stems.
 Leaf veining is outlined with red on undersides of leaves.
 Flowers bloom on thick stalks that rise above the foliage in large clusters.
 Blooms are white to light pink in color, with yellow centers. |

-Begonia pavonina (Peacock Begonia) These gorgeous, interesting plants have dark purple-brown to black foliage that has a blue metallic sheen.
+Begonia pavonina (Peacock Begonia, Blue Begonia) These gorgeous, interesting plants have dark purple-brown to black foliage that has a blue metallic sheen.
 It grows from rhizome in the understory of montane forests in its native range of Malaysia.
-These plants can function in very low-light situations, their blue reflective quality used to capture as much light as possible in their dark natural surroundings. |
+These plants can function in very low-light situations, their blue reflective quality used to capture as much light as possible in their dark natural surroundings.
+To up to 10-12 inches tall when mature. |

 Begonia pearcei Introduced to Europe in 1864, this species was discovered in Bolivia by Richard Pearce (its namesake).
 Leaves are dark green and have a velvety texture, and have very marked veins.
 Flowers are yellow.
 Plants grow from tuberous roots.
-Forms a tuft of foliage at ground level, and reaches about |
+Forms a tuft of foliage at ground level, and reaches between 6 and 12 inches tall when mature and in bloom. |

 Begonia rex (King Begonia)